About me

 “Zélie was recommended to me by my physiotherapist.
 It was difficult for me to think positively but I connected with Zélie straight away.
 I felt like I’d found someone at last who understood what it was like.
 Each session I’ve taken on a new tool to help me live a happier life.”

-As someone who spent 30 years in chronic pain, I understand what it is like to suffer without hope of a solution.
-I write my story to demonstrate that I really do ‘get it’, and to encourage you to believe that things can change.
+I spent 30 years living with persistent pain and multiple symptoms so I understand what it is like to suffer without hope of a solution.
+I’m telling my story here to show you that I really do ‘get it’, and to encourage you to believe that things can change.
 Recovery from chronic pain is possible.

 My journey with chronic pain began in the early 1990’s.
-I was living with my partner and eight month old daughter, had gone part-time at work and I was looking forward to a full and active life with my new family.
-I had a good job, friends, a great social life and loved walking, bike-rides and camping holidays.
+I was living with my partner and eight month old daughter and was looking forward to a busy and active life with my new family.
 Life was hectic and full of promise.

 I know now that I was much more stressed, anxious and driven than I realised, being a perfectionist, having very high standards, feeling overly-responsible for the people I loved and cared for, and fearful of failing and disappointing others.

-One sunny July day I woke with the most excruciating back pain which I couldn’t explain.
-I’d done some gardening a few days before so I put it down to that but the debilitating intensity of the pain didn’t make sense.
+One sunny July day I woke with excruciating back pain.
+I’d done some gardening a few days before but the debilitating intensity of the pain didn’t make sense.

 Desperate to recover for my family, I tried everything in those first few weeks, a pattern that continued for many years.
+I had surgery and multiple injections and procedures.
 I saw osteopaths, chiropractors, physiotherapists, pain consultants, alternative practitioners, but no-one and nothing seemed to help.

-After four years I was diagnosed with Chronic Regional Pain Syndrome and Facet Arthritis but by now I felt stuck, bogged down with destructive MRI images and any number of dire medical predictions about my future.
+After four, agonising, years I was diagnosed with Complex Regional Pain Syndrome and Facet Joint Syndrome but by now I felt stuck, bogged down with destructive MRI images and any number of dire medical predictions about my future.
 I was told by one consultant that my back was permanently damaged and structurally unsound.
-Another concluded that I’d lost half my lower back muscle and told me that I’d never return to normal life or work again.
+Another concluded that I’d lost half my back muscle and told me that I’d never return to normal life or work again.
 Another consultant advised me to ‘Go home and reconcile yourself to a life of pain’.
 It’s hard to overstate how fearful, isolated and despairing I felt as the decades passed and my pain and disability stubbornly stayed put, impacting not only me but my daughter, husband and friends.
 My sense of loss was profound and deeply painful, as was theirs.

-As time passed, some interesting patterns emerged.
-The pain always seemed to reduce when I went on holiday, or when I moved away from chronically stressful situations.
-My mobility improved.
+As time passed and the symptoms multiplied – neck pain, hip pain, knee pain, foot pain, pelvic pain, scalp pain, IBS, TMJ, dry eye – some interesting patterns emerged.
+The pain and symptoms always seemed to reduce when I went on holiday, or when I resolved stressful situations.
 I noticed these things but didn’t question them, accepting that they were aberrations rather than clues pointing me to another explanation for my pain.

 Eventually, I began to find answers.

-The turning point came in 2016 when my physiotherapist suggested that I needed to manage my stress better if I wanted to see her less.
+The turning point came when my physiotherapist suggested stress might be causing my pain.
 This came as a huge surprise.
 I thought my pain was causing my stress!
-It had never occurred to me that stress itself could be causing, or even contributing to, my pain.
+It had never occurred to me that stress itself could be causing, or even contributing to my symptoms.

 I had so many questions.
 What kind of stress was she talking about?
-How was it affecting my chronic pain?
-Where did that leave all the diagnoses of structural and tissue damage I’d been given by the experts?
-Had stress played a part in the failure of hundreds of treatments and injections over the years?
+How was it affecting my pain?
+What about all the diagnoses of structural and tissue damage I’d been given by the experts?
+Had stress played a part in the failure of hundreds of expensive treatments and injections over the years?

 I was sceptical but I was also intrigued – there were simply too many stories of recovery to ignore.